-It’s not uncommon for me to hear stories of people who tried to take their Dachshund out for a stroll and their dog dug in – pulling in the opposite direction on the leash – refusing to take even that first step.
+It’s not uncommon for me to hear stories of people who tried to take their Dachshund out for a stroll and their dog dug in – pulling in the opposite direction on the leash – refusing to take another step forward.

-I also hear a lot of stories from people who were happily walking along with their Dachshund and their dog suddenly stopped, froze, and refused to get up.
+I also hear a lot of stories from people who were happily walking along with their Dachshund and their dog suddenly stopped, laid down, and refused to get up.

 One thing is common – everyone who shares their story with me is asking for help – so I thought I’d share what I know based on experience.

 Why Would a Dachshund Refuse to Walk?

 There are many reasons that a Dachshund may refuse to walk on a leash, but the first thing I tell people is that they need to try to figure out why.